 The WHMIS 2015 training, now aligned with the Worldwide Hazard Communication System and the Globally Harmonized System of Classification and Labelling of Chemicals, has allowed for new hazard classes to be added, more comprehensive hazard classification criteria, standardized language around hazard and precautionary statements, and consistent SDS format requirements.

 Through identification and product classification, labelling, safety data sheets, and worker education and training, keeping employees protected involves continual education, training, and financial support.
 While workplace injuries will still happen, taking a proactive approach allows organizations to reduce potential workplace hazards.

-How do I keep employees informed and up-to-date on WHMIS?
+How do I keep employees up-to-date on WHMIS training?

 There also needs to be a consistent flow of communication between employers and their employees to ensure WHMIS training is completed annually or at least no more than three years between retraining.
 As you update your organization’s WHMIS policy, be sure to keep all employees aware of the changes with a communications of policy change letter so that your entire team can stay compliant.

 Sometimes employees may push back against training; for example, if new employees say they were trained at their last job, a notice to staff regarding WHMIS training requirement can give you the support to explain why training is necessary to update.